-Spacey Cut From Film; Scenes To Be Re-Shot With Replacement Actor
+Spacey Cut From Film; Scenes To Be Re-Shot With Actor Christopher Plummer

 Actor Kevin Spacey — one of the big-name Hollywood figures caught in a recent wave of accusations of sexual abuse – is reportedly being cut from an already finished film and his scenes re-shot with another actor.
 The move has been described as unprecedented.